rjfaust/rjfaust.github.io/_syllabi/csc245Summer21Syllabus.md

 ### Midterm (15% of final grade)
 There will be one midterm on July 8th.
-It will be "take home" and as such will be open book and course materials, but ***not*** open internet.
-It will be released on Thursday and must be completed by 5pm the following day.
+It will be hosted on either Gradescope or D2L's quiz tool and will be 90 minutes long.
+It will be open book and course materials, but ***not*** open internet.
+It will be released on Thursday and must be completed before 11:59pm the following day.
 It will be written to take 60-90 minutes and will cover material up to the week prior.
 Note, it is intended to be closed internet so I ask that you not use the internet when completing it.
 If we determine that you have used the internet, steep penalties will be applied (See the section on Academic Dishonesty).

 + *Regrade Requests* If you feel your exam was graded incorrectly, you may submit a request for me to regrade it within a week of receiving the graded exam.
 In the request you must specify in detail what you think was misgraded.
 However, when I receive a regrade request, I will regrade __**the entire exam**__.
 This could lead to you getting a lower grade than you originally had if there were other grading errors in your favor so carefully look over your exam before submitting a regrade request.

 ### Final Exam (20% of final grade)
 The final will be on August 11.
 It will be cumulative and cover all material from the course, with an emphasis on the last half.
-It will be hosted entirely on Gradescope.
-There will be an enforced time limit.
-For each question, students will be asked to upload a pdf or image of their answer.
-This will inevitably add overhead to the time required to complete the exam so instead of the standard 2 hours that students are typically given to complete final exams, they will be given 4 hours.
-The exam will still be written with the intent of taking no more than 2 hours to complete.
+It will be hosted on Gradescope or D2l.
+There will be an enforced time limit of 2 hours.
+Students must start the exam before 9:59pm to ensure the have sufficient time to complete it.

 **Subject to change notice**: I reserve the right to change the means by which I give you the final exam.
 If after the midterm, there have been sufficiently few Academic Dishonesty cases, I will give the final as stated above.
 However, if that is not the case, I may switch the format and require students to complete the exam in 2 hours using Examity.
 I would prefer not to use Examity, but will do so if I believe that it is the only way to properly assess students knowledge of the course material.